AubreyHewes/buildpack-nginx/README.md

 You may completely override the built-in nginx config by placing an `app-nginx.conf.sigil` file in the root, modeled after our own [`conf/app-nginx.conf.sigil`](https://github.com/dokku/buildpack-nginx/blob/master/conf/app-nginx.conf.sigil).
 This will be used inside of the container, and not by the host Dokku instance.
 See the [sigil project](https://github.com/gliderlabs/sigil) for more information concerning the sigil format.

+You may also add nginx configuration files through the folder `nginx.conf.d` and add `*.conf` files.

 ## Credits and License

 `buildpack-nginx` is licensed under the CC0 1.0 Universal license and has been informed by many similar projects on the web.